• Skip to primary navigation

 3 - Provolone Cheese

-With a flavor profile that tiptoes between mild and sharp, Provolone’s innate creaminess and versatility are often overshadowed by more popular choices.
+With a flavor that tiptoes between mild and sharp, Provolone's (an Italian cow's-milk cheese whose flavor intensifies with aging) innate creaminess and versatility are often overshadowed by more popular choices.

-Provolone’s gentle character means it’s good company for a vast array of dishes.
-From your Philadelphia cheesesteaks to upping the ante in casseroles, its meltability knows no bounds.
+Provolone's gentle character means it's good company for a vast array of dishes; find Provolone substitutes for sandwiches.

 Layer it in generous amounts and watch it ooze into a puddle of deliciousness.
 It benefits from being along for the entire cooking process, as it requires time to soften and integrate fully.

-Combine with Swiss in a French onion soup for a more robust melange, or add a slice to your next turkey burger to keep things juicy and flavorful.
+Combine with Swiss in a French onion soup for a more strong melange, or add a slice to your next turkey burger to keep things juicy and flavorful.

 4 - Feta Cheese

-Feta’s tangy bite and crumbly texture might seem out of place in a world accustomed to creamier, melty cheeses.
+Feta's tangy bite and crumbly texture (a brined Greek cheese traditionally made from sheep's and goat's milk) might seem out of place in a world accustomed to creamier, melty cheeses.
 But give it a try, and you might be surprised.

-Feta brings a delightful contrast to warm, savory dishes like stuffed peppers and lends a creamy zing to soups and salads.
-Just be mindful — it doesn’t melt, it just softens with heat.
+Feta brings a nice contrast to warm, savory dishes like stuffed peppers and lends a creamy zing to soups and salads; for alternative mild melts see Fontina alternatives for melting.

 A little goes a long way with feta, especially considering its potent flavor.
 Add it at the last minute to warm dishes, just enough to soften slightly.